startoy/nodejs_api_rabbitmq_ibmdb2/README.md

       - `api_rabbit_image.tar` name the path to image tar file (MUST PROVIDE .tar to it)
       - `fwg-api-rabbit` name of repository on docker

-  - `NOW WE GOT AN DOCKER IMAGE !!`
+  - `NOW WE GOT AN IMAGE 'api_rabbit_image.tar' !!`

-  4. Import image tar file to server that have Docker as you wish then execute
+  4. After we got an image file.
+We copy it to server, Then import image .tar file to server that have Docker by execute

       ```sh
       docker load -i api_rabbit_image.tar